 These substitutes are a way to get umami to your dishes when you can’t get it from anything else.

 My suggestion is to try to balance the flavors out using a sweetener like sugar.
-And to get a thicker consistency, combine the sauce with potato or corn starch.
+And to get a thicker consistency, combine it with potato or corn starch.